colinsheppard/time/README.md

 ## Credits

-This extension is in part powered by [Joda Time](http://joda-time.sourceforge.net/) and inspired by the [Ecoswarm Time Manager Library](http://www.humboldt.edu/ecomodel/software.htm).
+This extension is in part powered by [Joda Time](http://joda-time.sourceforge.net/)/ Java Time library and inspired by the [Ecoswarm Time Manager Library](http://www.humboldt.edu/ecomodel/software.htm).
 Allison Campbell helped benchmark discrete event scheduling versus static scheduling.

 ## Terms of Use